pinkcigareti/etcminer/docs/Options.md

     available and so on till the list is exhausted.
 At that moment miner restarts the connection cycle from the first one.
     An exception to this behavior is ruled by the --failover-timeout command line argument.
-See 'nsfminer -H misc' for details.
+See 'etcminer -H misc' for details.

     The special notation '-P exit' stops the failover loop.
     When miner reaches this kind of connection it simply quits.